 How to make your own hand sanitizer (and other epic DIY fails)

 By now, you’ve been stuck at home for what feels like forever.
-And you’ve probably gotten yourself into some real DIY messes by trying to make your own hand sanitizer, or create a no-sew mask to protect yourself from coronavirus.
+And you’ve probably gotten yourself into some real DIY messes by trying to make your own hand sanitizer or create a no-sew mask to protect yourself from coronavirus.
 Not everybody can be trusted with a pair of scissors or a bottle of alcohol.
-So in the spirit of laughter is the best medicine, we thought we’d share some epic DIY fails we’ve encountered on the road to staying safe and protected.
+So in the spirit of laughter is the best medicine, we thought we’d share some epic DIY fails we’ve encountered on the road to stay safe and protected.

-We’ve all heard you can easily make your own hand sanitizer from some high proof alcohol and a dash of other liquid ingredients While this is technically true, unless you’ve got a mixologist degree, you may not want to try this science experiment at home, or you could end up with a sticky, stinky mess on your hands.
+We’ve all heard you can easily make your own hand sanitizer from some high proof alcohol and a dash of other liquid ingredients While this is technically true unless you’ve got a mixologist degree, you may not want to try this science experiment at home, or you could end up with a sticky, stinky mess on your hands.
 It’s best to stick with professionally manufactured hand sanitizer for just the right mix of ingredients to keep your hands safe and germ-free.

 Should you or shouldn’t you wear gloves when leaving the house?
 The jury is out on this one.
 Experts say that gloves can give you a false sense of security and allow you to touch too many surfaces, thinking you are protecting yourself.
 In reality, though, gloves can create cross-contamination moving germs from one surface to another.
 Once again, you’re better off carrying hand sanitizer when you’re out and about, and disinfecting your hands frequently, and then washing your hands immediately when you return home.
 You can also bring paper towels and apply hand sanitizer while at the market to wipe off grocery carts and baskets, door handles and credit cards machines, and any other surfaces you encounter.
 Just make sure to dispose of these homemade wipes before entering your car, and then sanitizing your hands again after disposing of them.
 It’s a lot, but you’re worth it.